divyanshuk72/html-css-javascript-miniprojects/README.md

-# javascript-practice
+# html-css-javascript-miniprojects

-This repository consists of all the javascript mini projects that I'll make while learning javascript.
+This repository consists of all the html,css and js mini projects that I'll make while learning html, css and javascript.